Leviticus 19:20-22

 Sexual sin brings real guilt that must be addressed through justice and atonement.

-22 The priest shall make atonement for him with the ram of the trespass offering before Yahweh for his sin which he has committed; and the sin which he has committed shall be forgiven him.
+22 The priest shall make atonement on his behalf before the LORD with the ram of the guilt offering for the sin he has committed, and he will be forgiven the sin he has committed.

 Sexual sin brings real guilt that must be addressed through justice and atonement.